- Very survivable

 - High levels of sustain, especially with Warlocks

-- Very synergistic with Mages for good damage output
+- Very synergistic with Mages or Assassins for good damage output

-When we created our Dota Underlords Strategies Tier List, Scrappy was voted to be the single weakest strategy (and Alliance) in the game by the community (it has been updated since then).
+When we created our Dota Underlords Strategies Tier List a few months ago, Scrappy was voted to be the single weakest strategy (and Alliance) in the game by the community (it has been updated since then).